griffin-school/course-materials/README.md

-# introduction
+# Instructions
-Instructions for the first day of class
+Welcome to coding at Griffin School!

+This repo will hold instructions you can use throughout the year.